In 1977, while living in the little yellow house by the River Vaipoiri, a different boat came to paper and then lived on as a dream.

 The SV Rosie G will be stable, go fast and be dry.
 There won't be any wires to trip over on deck.
 And it will be roomy inside, plenty of places to find comfortable cubbies to snuggle into for a nap.

 Designed by Jim Antrim and built by Cree Partridge of Berkeley Marine Center, it is easy to board from a dinghy or swimming.
-The hull and structures have the finish of a good quality commercial fishing boat built on a male mold using CoreCel and glass/epoxy.
+The hull and structures have the finish of a good quality commercial fishing boat built on a male mold using form core and vinylester resin.

 Scow Bow provides a soft ride, dry decks, long straight waterlines, massive volume and high stability.